doc4d/4d-web-studio/docs/ORDA/data.md

 > Record stamps are not used in **transactions** because only a single copy of a record exists in this context.
 Whatever the number of entities that reference a record, the same copy is modified thus `entity.save()` operations will never generate stamp errors.

+### Pessimistic lock

+You can lock and unlock entities on demand when accessing data.
+When an entity is getting locked by a process, it is loaded in read/write in this process but it is locked for all other processes.
+The entity can only be loaded in read-only mode in these processes; its values cannot be edited or saved.

+This feature is based upon two functions of the `Entity` class:

+*	`entity.lock()`
+*	`entity.unlock()`

+For more information, please refer to the descriptions for these functions.